LukasSteinerr/Nice-Animation-Flutter/USERNAME_FEATURE_SETUP.md

 ## Overview

 The username feature allows users to select a unique username after signing up or signing in.
 This username serves as an identifier that other users can use to search for them.
+The implementation includes local caching for offline functionality and improved performance.

 ## Implementation Details